Call us: 01273 698904

 Upstairs, you will see that every room has its own sanitising station.
 Please follow the directions for use and dispose of all paper towels ONLY in the bins provided.
 Maintain social distancing.
 Whilst we will continue to not over-monitor this area, we will have to close it if it becomes an area of high unacceptable risk.
 Please be mindful of your behaviour and that of those around you.
 You have the option to leave an area that is becoming crowded.
 We will clean this area thoroughly between sessions but it will be down to you to clean your space during your stay.

 The final point to mention is getting changed.
-The space in this area is as you know limited.
+The space in this area is, as you know limited.
 We will attempt to give out the lockers allowing for changing in different zones but when you leave this might not work out that way, so allow extra time for changing.
 Masks must be worn in this area at all times.
-We will be limiting access to the lockers and when it has reached capacity of 4 people will we operate a one in one out scenario.
+We will be limiting access to the lockers and when it has reached capacity will we operate a one in one out scenario.
 Please allow extra time to leave at the end of your session to take this into account.
 We will do an early shout out to give you plenty of time to stagger the exit.
 Priority will be given to those entering BGHS but we will try to be fair for all.
 First in first out will be introduced if we find self-management isn’t working.
 We reserve the right to limiting your stay to four hours if we find natural flow is not working.

 Welcome back!
 We have missed you!